riceissa/issarice.com/wiki/math-335.md

 - This is something I've been feeling since I came to UW, but more and more I feel it is simply *impossible* to learn everything that is part of a course such as this one (and even in my other two courses, [CSE 332]() and [CSE 351]()) if one hasn't seen the material previously.
 This of course assumes that one is spending a reasonable amount of time on the courses (though perhaps less than what if officially expected---which is I think 3 hours per credit?).

+- The trend continues in which I become even more disillusioned with UW and academics.
+It feels incredible to me how everyone else can wake up, attend class each day, dutifully complete homework each week, etc. I suppose it's easier for people who believe more in the human capital narrative of education, but even then, it seems so incredibly exhausting to do this each year.

 [^hw]: This is something I see in other subjects as well.
 High school tests and projects were graded, but daily/weekly assignments were often graded solely on completion (possibly because there was usually only one